 These just won’t work, unless you stick them to a nearby window, or to the screen of your computer (no, really, don’t do this).
 Beware that some listings on Amazon imply they’ll stick to other surfaces.
 They won’t!

-Any mount that attaches directly to your monitor will let you get your iPhone webcam close to where the built in webcam is, so you can get a good angle for your calls.
-The main variable with these types of mounts is how they attach to your computer and your iPhone.
+Any mount that attaches directly to your monitor will let you get your phone webcam close to where the built in webcam is, providing a good angle for your calls.
+The main variable with these types of mounts is how they attach to your computer and your phone.
 Of the direct mounts I tried, the best option for desktop users was the sticker/magnet mount pictured above.
-You stick it to the back of your computer and can add the magnet to the back of a cheap iPhone case to quickly attach and remove your iPhone for calls.
-(Keep reading to see why you don’t want to stick it directly to your iPhone.)
+You stick it to the back of your computer and can add the magnet to the back of a cheap phone case to quickly attach and remove your phone for calls.
+(Keep reading to see why you don’t want to stick it directly to your phone.)

 These are much less bulky than tripods, but they’re probably not suitable for laptops if you’re planning to move around, as the mount should remain attached to your computer and they’ll prevent your laptop from fitting in a case.
 You can try unsticking and resticking your mount each time you use your webcam, but this will reduce the stickiness and risk your iPhone and mount falling off and getting damaged.

 - Belkin iPhone Mount with MagSafe, UK £29.95, US $29.99

 - AUOTO Universal Side Mount Magnetic Bracket Clip, UK £11.99, similar US product $15.99

 - IMstick All-Purpose Phone Mount, UK £20, US $25.25